 Eggs for breakfast, eggs for dinner, eggs for lunch … we definitely eat our fair share of eggs around here.
-And how can you blame us when eggs can so easily be reinvented a hundred times over whether you’re frying, boiling, scrambling, baking or poaching them.
+And how can you blame us?
+Eggs are so incredibly versatile, you can make them a hundred times over whether you’re frying, boiling, scrambling, baking or poaching them.
+Today, we’re going to crack into a one of a kind egg breakfast souffle recipe!

 This turned out amazing!!
 We have chickens so I am always looking for new ways to make eggs more tasty.
 This recipe did not disappoint!!
 I did not have anything for filling so i just did the recipe without chees or ham…next time definitely going to try it with.
 It came out so fluffy!!